Yandex Cloud

 You cannot use this command to delete an existing setting.
 You can only explicitly set it to its default value (specified for each setting).

-1. Open the current Terraform configuration file that defines your infrastructure.
+1. Open the current Terraform configuration file describing your infrastructure.

-2. Locate the user's yandex_mdb_clickhouse_user resource.
+2. Locate the yandex_mdb_clickhouse_user resource for the user in question.

 resource "yandex_mdb_clickhouse_user" "<username>" {